-Known benefits of adult coloring
+Known benefits of coloring

 1. Relaxes Your Brain and Improves Brain Function